First Aid: Insect Stings and Bites

-- If your child is conscious and you don't have epinephrine, give diphenhydramine, then call 911 as above.
+- If your child is conscious and you don't have epinephrine, give diphenhydramine (Benadryl or a store brand), then call 911 as above.

 If there are no signs of a severe reaction:

-- If your child was stung and the insect's stinger is visible, remove it as quickly as possible by scraping the skin horizontally with the edge of a credit card or your fingernail.
+- If your child was stung and you can see the insect's stinger, remove it as quickly as possible by scraping the skin horizontally with the edge of a credit card or your fingernail.

 - Wash the area with soap and water.

-- Apply ice or a cool wet cloth to the area to relieve pain and swelling.
+- Apply ice wrapped in a towel or cloth or a cool wet cloth to the area to relieve pain and swelling.

 - the sting or bite is near or inside the mouth